-Greenville Health System Swamp Rabbit Trail is a 19.9-mile multi-use greenway system that runs along the Reedy River connecting Greenville County with schools, parks, and local businesses.
-The GHS Swamp Rabbit will continue to grow offering fun, non-motorized recreation and transportation.
+The Prisma Health Swamp Rabbit Trail is a 19.9-mile multi-use greenway system that runs along the Reedy River connecting Greenville County with schools, parks, and local businesses.
+The Swamp Rabbit will continue to grow, offering fun, non-motorized recreation, and transportation.

-Thanks go out to the Greenville County Council for having the vision and foresight to purchase the old rail bed between Greenville and Travelers Rest which made the GHS Swamp Rabbit Trail possible.
+Thanks go out to the Greenville County Council for having the vision and foresight to purchase the old rail bed between Greenville and Travelers Rest which made the Prisma Health Swamp Rabbit Trail possible.
 Their adoption of the Greenville County Greenways Comprehensive Plan shows commitment to improving recreation, active transportation, and quality of life in Greenville County.

 Click here for the GHS Swamp Rabbit Trail's full interactive map.Directions:

 The GHS Swamp Rabbit Trail is easy to reach from Highway 276, which it loosely parallels, and there is no shortage of parking in the numerous parks along the route, including Gateway Park (115 Henderson Dr.) and Trailblazer Park (235 Wilhelm Winter St.) in Travelers Rest, and Falls Park (601 S. Main St.) and Cleveland Park (150 Cleveland Park Dr.) in Greenville.
 There are also several places to park in Conestee Nature Preserve to access that shorter segment of the network.
 In Simpsonville, access to that 0.9 mile segment is at the corner of W. Trade and S. Main St. In Fountain Inn, access to the 0.8 mile segment is at Mt.
 Zion Baptist Church.